-In order to simulate the discontinuous electric heaters action in the pre-heating phase of the start-up transient loading scenario [4], a proper set of time-dependent heat fluxes has been imposed, by a purposely set-up FORTRAN routine, to the mock-up external surfaces, on the basis of the electric heaters spatial arrangement foreseen for the experimental campaigns on the TA mock-up.
-In particular, two different arrangements, named respectively Configuration 1 and Configuration 2, have been simulated (Figures 11-12) in order to investigate the influence of an electric heater laying onto the BP external surface on its thermal field time evolution.
+In order to simulate the discontinuous electric heaters action in the pre-heating phase of the start-up transient loading scenario [4], a proper set of time-dependent heat fluxes has been imposed, by a purposely set-up FORTRAN routine, to the mock-up external surfaces, on the basis of the electric heaters spatial arrangement foreseen for the experimental campaigns on the TA mock-up (Fig. 11).
 The values of the heat fluxes have been assumed on the basis of the technical specifications of the electric heaters devoted to perform the experimental campaigns on the TA mock-up.
-As for BP external surface heat flux, the value of 1500 W/m2 has been inferred from the study, carried out ad DEIM, reported in [4] and aimed at investigating the IFMIF TA thermo-mechanical performances in the start-up transient loading scenario.

-Since the present study has been devoted to set-up the electric heaters load profile able to ensure a temperature increase within the structure as uniform as possible, an iterative approach has been followed in order to determine the most appropriate electric heaters load profile in all the configurations taken into account.
+Since the present study has been devoted to set-up the electric heaters load profile able to ensure a temperature increase within the structure as uniform as possible, an iterative approach has been followed in order to determine the most appropriate electric heaters load profile.
 The iterative procedure has been based on modifications of the FORTRAN routine whenever a specific criterion, described in the following, based on the maximum temperature achieved within the most critical components has not been met.

 Figure 11.
-Heat fluxes.
-Configuration 1.
+Heat fluxes from electric heaters.